4.6. Configuring the Director

 stackuser's home directory as

 - The IP address defined for the director's Provisioning NIC.
 This is also the IP address the director uses for its DHCP and PXE boot services.
 Leave this value as the default

-192.0.2.1/24unless your are using a different subnet for the Provisioning network i.e. it conflicts with an existing IP address or subnet in your environment.
+192.0.2.1/24unless you are using a different subnet for the Provisioning network, for example, if it conflicts with an existing IP address or subnet in your environment.